DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *Her voice dropped to a whisper.*

 **Dr. Tyra**: "They're stranded, traumatized, and in command of a planet full of programmable biological robots.
 The mission is no longer about consciousness evolution.
 It's about survival.
-And that is when **The Gardeners** became **The Rulers**."
+And that is when the path was laid for the Guardians to become the Rulers."

 ## The Mesopotamian Memory: A Record of Trauma

 *Dr. Chen moved to his collection of ancient texts, his understanding now complete.*

 **Dr. Chen**: "The Mesopotamian myths aren't just historical records—they're trauma narratives.
 The story of the Igigi rebellion isn't about divine beings refusing to dig ditches.
-It's about a flight crew refusing to continue their original mission of guardianship."
+It's about a traumatized flight crew, the Watchers, eventually seizing control from the science crew, the Apkallu, and abandoning their original mission of guardianship."

 *He pulled up the relevant passages.*